Changing Young Lives through Culinary Careers

 C-CAP alumni will become ambassadors for Madrid Gastronomy in the United States, with the Olesay/C-CAP Internship Culinary Exchange Scholarships for three-month internships in restaurants in Madrid, Spain.
 Seven young chefs will train in Spanish gastronomy in the city of Madrid.
 Alabaster, Álbora, A’Barra, Club Allard, Coque, Santceloni, and Gaytán are the seven restaurants participating.
 Six of the seven are Michelin-starred restaurants.

 The scholarship covers all travel, housing, and health insurance during the students’ stay in Spain, from the beginning of April through the end of June.
-The internship program will wrap up with a whirlwind tour of Madrid, comprising visits to agri-food producers, markets, restaurants, and wineries.
+The three-month internship program will wrap up with a whirlwind tour of the region of Madrid, comprising visits to agri-food producers, markets, restaurants, and wineries.

 This is the second year that C-CAP and Olesay, a premier organization that promotes global education and international learning through internships, partner together.
 The year 2017 marks a significant increase in the number of scholarships awarded, from two to seven, thanks to the support of the Madrid Region Tourism Association.